-Coronavirus: Delhi metro cuts employees’ allowance, perks by 50% amid pandemic

-NITI Aayog member VK Paul said that India would have to wait for a few weeks for the results of the clinical trials of two indigenous coronavirus vaccines.
+Coronavirus: India records 64,531 new cases and 1,092 deaths in a day; toll nears 53,000

-The Delhi Metro Rail Corporation on Tuesdsy reduced the perks and allowances of its employees by 50%, citing financial constraints due to the coronavirus crisis.
+The Delhi Metro Rail Corporation on Tuesday reduced the perks and allowances of its employees by 50%, citing financial constraints due to the coronavirus crisis.

 NITI Aayog member and the chairperson of a national task force for coronavirus management VK Paul said that India would have to wait for a few weeks for the results of phase one and two human clinical trials of two indigenous coronavirus vaccines.